ucl-casa-ce/nispae/README.md

 # NIEPAE settings

-Most of the variables in the Python script `nispae.py` do not need to be changed, but depending on the microphone used it will be necessary to change the input audio from the `SoX` command line, the default value used is `alsa hw:1,0`.
+Most of the variables in the Python script `nispae.py` do not need to be changed, but depending on the microphone used it will be necessary to change the input audio from the `SoX` command line; the default value used is `alsa hw:1,0`.

-To know which recording devices are currently connected use the command `arecord -l` (if no results are displayed, but the device is properly connected, run it again as `sudo arecord -l`)
+To know which recording devices are currently connected, use the command `arecord -l` (if no results are displayed, but the device is properly connected, run it again as `sudo arecord -l`)

 Other variables: